 The workshop will take place on Tuesdays: January 4, 11, 18, and 25, and February 1 and 8, from 6 pm to 7:30 pm.
 The first five workshops will take place in the Franke Center’s Green Room (enter through the door nearest the parking garage) and the last class (2/8) will take place in The Franke’s Downstage Club.
 The cost is $100, and guitarists ages 16 and up are welcome to participate.

 Guitarist Kjell Croce is a musician who wears many musical hats.
 Now based in Marshall, Michigan he has traveled and lived in various parts of the United States, and has been fascinated by the abundance of musical styles throughout the country.
 From blues to bluegrass, folk to jazz with a big helping of rock and roll, he has absorbed these styles and made them into his own.
 He has shared stages with bluesmen Lonnie Brooks and Jimmy Johnson, singer/songwriters Ellis Paul, Kate Cambell, and Dave Ramont, and performed at the Michigan Talent Showcase, the Ann Arbor Dancing Lights Folk Festival, and Harmonyfest in Three Rivers.
 In addition, his last CD “Lightnin’ Rod” received airplay in the US and Europe with Ray Pieters-Dreesens of Radio Milo commenting, “Very expressive voice, strong lyrics, great rootsy and diverse sound.”
 In addition to his solo work, he can be seen performing with the group’s COW and 3LB CUT.

-The workshop will take place in person at the Downstage Club at The Franke Center, and COVID-19 safety restrictions will be in place.
+The workshop will take place in person at the Franke Center’s Green Room and Downstage Club, and COVID-19 safety restrictions will be in place.
 Participants will need to sign in, sanitize their hands, wear masks, and maintain a distance of 6 feet from one another.